KCErb/fruit-robot/tutorials/android/first_app/index.md

 we need to make sure you're up and running with RubyMotion.
 Please head over to the RubyMotion website and run through their [Getting Started](http://www.rubymotion.com/developers/guides/manuals/android/getting-started/) manual (if you haven't already done so).

-If you get hung-up on the guides, you might want to check out this list of [gotchas](https://gist.github.com/alxjrvs/4b73771294ea25feb2f7).
+If you get hung-up there, you might want to check out this list of [gotchas](https://gist.github.com/alxjrvs/4b73771294ea25feb2f7).

+If you don't have an Android device, and aren't using Genymotion, you might want to jump over to [the lesson about Genymotion](http://kcerb.github.io/fruit-robot/android/toolbox/genymotion/) and start using it before you move on in these lessons.

-If you *have* already done that, and you've got everything up and running already, then just be sure to run a quick
+If you *have* already done all of that, and you've got everything up and running already then that's great, let's keep going :)

-    $ sudo motion update

-before we move on so that we're all on the same page.

 ## A Note on Sweat